 Ignorance might be bliss, but it goes straight to the bottom line when it comes to software bugs.
 Those who can ferret out bugs and improve the quality of their software will be rewarded with greater customer trust, higher renewal rates, lower maintenance costs, and fewer opportunities for the competition.
 Laila Lotfi explains how automated error reporting aids in this endeavor.

 This case study describes how Kanban and lean development techniques were used to rescue a distressed project that had violated its budget, schedule, and quality constraints.
 The article presents a detailed account of how the techniques were introduced mid-project to establish control over a chaotic project environment, and is supported with several charts that show the team’s progress.

 The QA role in Scrum is much more than writing tests and reporting bugs.
 In this article, Priyanka Hasija shares her experiences and the valuable lessons learned while serving as a QA in Scrum.
 33

 The software industry has created two separate roles: The developer and the tester.
 Traditional software development put these two at odds.
 Now, agile practices are bringing them together again.
 2

-One of the main challenges when designing software architecture is the consideration of quality attributes.
+One of the main challenges when designing software architecture is considering quality attributes.
 Not only their design turns out to be difficult, but also the specification of these attributes.
-Consequently, many problems in software systems are directly related to the specification and design of quality attributes such as modifiability or performance, to name just a few.

-When developers know how their applications are really being used “in the wild,” they will build better software, more efficiently, and with greater confidence.
+When developers know how their applications are really being used “in the wild,” they will build better software.
 Sebastian Holst shows you how using application analytics.